A Guide to the Graduate Route

 You submitted the visa application for your Student visa on or after 6 April 2022; a

 You submit your Graduate visa application in-time before your Student visa expires; and

 You submit your Graduate visa application after you successfully completed your course (i.e after you receive notification that the University has reported this to UKVI)

-If this applies to you, you can start a permanent full-time role whilst your Graduate visa application is pending
+If all of the above applies to you, you can start a permanent full-time role whilst your Graduate visa application is pending

 If you start a business while you have a Graduate Route visa, you will no longer qualify for the Start-Up visa

 If your current Tier 4/Student visa will expire before your award is confirmed, you will need to extend your Student visa before you can apply for the Graduate Route.
+You can only extend your Student visa if you have not yet completed your studies.
 It is important that you seek advice about this as soon as you are aware.
 Contact Us

 Your Graduate Route visa will be valid for 2 years from the date that your visa application is decided (which is normally about 8 weeks after you make your application).
 You should think carefully about when you should make your application.
 For example, many graduate work programmes start in September and last for 2 years, so you should plan to make your application around 8 weeks before the start of the programme.